biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 C. The case where there are no metadata, just sample IDs

-> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID demo_input/Test_no_metadata.pcl
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i ID demo_input/Test_no_metadata.pcl
-> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i TID demo_input/Test_no_metadata.biom
+> ./scripts/scriptConvertBetweenBIOMAndPCL.py -i ID demo_input/Test_no_metadata.biom

 D. Although the output file name can be automatically generated, the output file name can be given if needed.